David R. Hanke

-After the terrorist attacks of September 11, 2001, Dave resumed public service and joined the US Army, serving on active duty in the U.S. Army for three years as a JAG officer in the 101st Airborne Division (Air Assault).
-He deployed to Iraq for 11 months in support of Operation Iraqi Freedom, during which he served as the Brigade Judge Advocate and the Brigade Trial Counsel for the 101st Combat Aviation Brigade, the Army’s premier aviation brigade.
+After the terrorist attacks of September 11, 2001, Dave resumed public service and joined the US Army, serving on active duty in the U.S. Army for three years as a JAG officer in the storied 101st Airborne Division (Air Assault).
+As a Captain, he deployed to Iraq for 11 months in support of Operation Iraqi Freedom, during which he served as the Brigade Judge Advocate and the Brigade Trial Counsel for the 101st Combat Aviation Brigade, the Army’s premier aviation brigade.
 In this role, he was the lead prosecutor and principal attorney for commanders at various levels.
-He also served as a Civil and Administrative Law Attorney and a Legal Assistance Attorney at the headquarters of the 101st Airborne Division (Air Assault).
+He also served as a Civil and Administrative Law Attorney and a Legal Assistance Attorney at the Division headquarters.
 His military awards include the Bronze Star Medal and the Iraq Campaign Medal.

 Publications, Presentations & Recognitions